emaicus/Rangers-and-Ruffians/races.md

 **Standings:** Humans get on great with dwarves, well with elves, and distrust orcs and goblins.
 ##### Abilities:
   * Last Stand: When your health is below 20%, you can make two moves in a row.
   * Strength of Men: You have basic healing abilities.
-Heal a party member for d10 health.
+You may take a turn to heal a party member for d10 health.
-  * Rally: Once per day, You can use an aura which reinvigorates their comrades.
+  * Rally: Once per rest, you may use an aura which gives all of your allies a d8 inspiration dice.

 ##### Stats:
   * Dexterity: 0